 Back to basics

 Line choice is also important; braided lines are preferred for their sensitivity and strength.
-A fluorocarbon leader can be used to make your setup less visible underwater.
+Usually from 0,12 to 0,18mm.
+A fluorocarbon leader can be used to make your setup less visible underwater, 0,30mm to 0,40mm.
 Don't forget to equip yourself with a variety of lures and baits to adapt to different fishing conditions.

 Experiment with different jigging strokes and retrieve speeds to find what works best.
 Pay close attention to any changes in tension or movement on your line, as Zander often bites softly.